Arthur Waskow

-Arthur Ocean Waskow (born Arthur I. Waskow; 1933) is an American author, political activist, and rabbi associated with the Jewish Renewal movement.
+Arthur Ocean Waskow (born Arthur Irwin Waskow, October 12, 1933 – October 20, 2025) was an American author, political activist, and rabbi associated with the Jewish Renewal movement.

 Education and early career

-Waskow was born in Baltimore, Maryland.
-He received a bachelor's degree from Johns Hopkins University in 1954 and a Ph.D. in American history from University of Wisconsin–Madison.
+Waskow was born in Baltimore, Maryland, on October 12, 1933.
+He received a bachelor's degree from Johns Hopkins University in 1954 and a PhD in American history from University of Wisconsin–Madison.
 He worked from 1959 to 1961 as legislative assistant to Congressman Robert Kastenmeier of Wisconsin.
 He was a senior fellow at the Peace Research Institute from 1961 through 1963.
 He joined Richard Barnet and Marcus Raskin and helped to found the Institute for Policy Studies in 1963, and he served as resident fellow until 1977.

 In 1968 Waskow was elected an alternate delegate from the District of Columbia to the Democratic National Convention in Chicago.
 His delegation was pledged to support Robert F. Kennedy, and after Kennedy's assassination, Waskow proposed and the delegation agreed to nominate Reverend Channing Phillips, chair of the delegation, for President, the first Black American to be nominated at a major party convention.

 Waskow was a contributing editor to Ramparts magazine, which published his "Freedom Seder" in 1969.
 The "Freedom Seder" was the first widely published Passover Haggadah that intertwined the archetypal liberation of the Israelites from slavery in Ancient Egypt with more modern liberation struggles such as the Civil Rights Movement and the women's movement.

 Through the 1960s, Waskow was active in writing, speaking, electoral politics, and nonviolent action against the Vietnam War.
 After 1963, he participated in sit-ins and teach-ins and was arrested many times for protests against racial segregation, the Vietnam War, the Soviet Union's oppression of Jews, South African apartheid, and the Iraq war.
 In 1967, he was the co-author, with Marcus Raskin, of "A Call to Resist Illegitimate Authority," a widely influential manifesto in support of those who resisted the military draft during the Vietnam War.
 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against U.S. involvement in the Vietnam War.

 Religious initiatives

-Since 1969, Waskow has taken a leadership role in the Jewish Renewal movement.
+From 1969, Waskow took a leadership role in the Jewish Renewal movement.
 In 1971, he helped found the Fabrangen Havurah in Washington, DC.
-He notes that his experience at Fabrangen inspired his 1978 book Godwrestling.
+He noted that his experience at Fabrangen inspired his 1978 book Godwrestling.
 From 1982 to 1989, Waskow was a member of the faculty of the Reconstructionist Rabbinical College, where he taught courses on contemporary theology and practical rabbinics.
 He also taught in the religion departments of Swarthmore College, Temple University, Drew University, and Vassar College.